 Over the past decade, Carolyn has developed an intuitive digital sculpting workflow through extensive research and experimentation.
 Surprisingly, designing in computer aided design is as time intensive as sculpting in traditional materials, requiring thousands of iterative decisions.
 Like direct stone carving, the process demands critical choices to refine the form.

 The ability to conceive the sculpture in its entirety before any material is touched eliminates waste, and enables the use of previously discarded or irregular stone blocks.
 This process allows for a deep connection between concept, material, and craftsmanship.
-The hand finishing stage becomes a meditative act, imbuing the work with a sense of wonder and discovery she hopes is reflected in the final piece.
+The hand finishing stage becomes a contemplative act, imbuing the work with a sense of wonder and discovery she hopes is reflected in the final piece.